noelmace/abstracts/src/pages/talks/fire-conference.md

 Therefore, this is not just a list of ongoing additions to the web standards, but a global and concrete vision of what these advances could bring to us, the developers & web app end-users.

-This work gave and will give rise to a "Deep Dive" session at Devoxx Belgium university at Breizhcamp (see the video on [youtu.be/OQ-dr-7pLaA](https://youtu.be/OQ-dr-7pLaA)), a talk at Devfest Nantes, a workshop at BestOfWeb, and several close-up sessions, each detailing a particular technology or methodology.
+This work gave and will give rise to a "Deep Dive" session at Devoxx Belgium university and at Breizhcamp, a talk at Devfest Nantes & Paris Open Source Summit 2019, a workshop at BestOfWeb, and several close-up sessions, each detailing a particular technology or methodology.

-This same talk will also be given soon at [Devfest Nantes](https://devfest.gdgnantes.com/fr/).

-For more details, see [fire.noelmace.com](https://fire.noelmace.com).